Affiliate links on Android Authority may earn us a commission. Learn more.

 How to schedule tweets on Twitter

-With Twitter now letting users schedule tweets from the website itself, the need to get a third-party tool or plugin or pay for a tweet scheduling service is a thing of the past.
+Recently Twitter added the ability to schedule tweets directly from their website, removing the need to use a third-party tool or plugin.
 There are still helpful Twitter apps, but the overall process has become far more accessible in recent years.
 So, how do you schedule tweets on Twitter?
 It only takes a few steps.

 To schedule tweets on the desktop Twitter website, write your tweet as usual.
 Then, click the calendar icon and select the date and time you wish your tweet to be posted.
 Click the Schedule button to finish.